 Thirty-six pairs human samples were collected from cervical cancer patients who underwent surgery in the department of obstetrics and gynecology, Renmin Hospital of Wuhan University from 2018 to 2019.
-The cervical cancer patients who received chemotherapy, immunotherapy, or radiotherapy were not enrolled.
-All specimens (2 cm away from the tumor tissues) were exanimated and approved by two pathologists, respectively.
-All samples were immediately froze and stored at -80°C after operation.
+All patients were diagnosed with cervical cancer, and approved by two pathologists, respectively.
+All samples were immediately frozen and stored at -80°C after operation.
 All patients or their families were informed the approach of sample collection, and informed consent were obtained.
-All experiments in this study were approved by the Ethics Committee of the Renmin Hospital of Wuhan University.
+All experiment in this study were approved by the Ethics Committee of the Renmin Hospital of Wuhan University.

 Cell culture and transfection

 All cervical cancer cell lines C33A, HT-3, HeLa, SiHa, normal cervical cell H8, and HEK-293T cells were commercially obtained from American Type Culture Collection (ATCC, USA).
 Cells were maintained in Dulbecco's Modified Eagle Medium (DMEM, Gibco, USA) with 10% fetal bovine serum (FBS, Gibco, USA) and 1% streptomycin double-antibody at 37°C with 5% CO2.
-Sh-circCCDC66 and its normal control shRNA were constructed by GeneChem (Shanghai, China).
-Circ-CCDC66 or REOX1 sequences were subjected to pcDNA3.1 vector to generate circCCDC66 or REXO1 overexpression vectors by Genepharma (Suzhou, China).
-MiR-452-5p mimic and its normal control mimic were constructed and commercially procured from Sangon Biotech (Shanghai, China).
+Sh-circCCDC66 targeting circCCDC66 were constructed by GeneChem (Shanghai, China), circ-CCDC66 or REOX1 sequences were subjected to pcDNA3.1 vector to generate circCCDC66 or REXO1 overexpression vectors by Genepharma (Suzhou, China).
+MiR-452-5p mimic were constructed and commercially procured from Sangon Biotech (Shanghai, China).
 Lipofectamine 3000 (Invitrogen, USA) were applied to carry out all transfections.

 The 8-week old nude mice (28 for study) were purchased from Vital River Inc. (Beijing, China).
 The ethics committee of the Renmin Hospital of Wuhan University approved animal experiments in this study.
-HeLa cells were stably transfected with Sh-circCCDC66 and Sh-NC.
-Then, about 1 × 107 treated cells (per tumor) were subcutaneously injected into nude mice.
-After 28 days, mice were sacrificed, and tumors were harvested.
+Firstly, HeLa cells were stably transfected with Sh-circCCDC66 and Sh-NC.
+Then, about 1 × 107 cells (per tumor) were subcutaneously injected into nude mice.
+After 28 days, mice were sacrificed, and tumors were harvested for study.
 The animal experiments were followed with the ethical standard of Helsinki Declaration of 1975 (1983 reversion).

 The information about primers used in study is showed in the supplementary Table 1.

-Total proteins from cervical cancer tissues and cells were collected using a RIPA lysis buffer (Beyotime, Shanghai, China).
+Total proteins from cervical cancer tissues and cells were collected by the RIPA lysis buffer (Beyotime, Shanghai, China).
 Proteins were separated by 10% SDS-PAGE, and then transferred to PVDF membranes (Millipore, USA).
-Membranes were incubated with primary antibodies over night at 4°C, and then with secondary antibodies at room temperature for 2 hours.
+Membranes were incubated with primary antibodies over night at 4°C overnight, and then with secondary antibodies at room temperature for 2 hours.
 Protein bands were visualized by the ECL Western Blotting Detection Kit (PA, USA).
-Primary antibodies as following: AGO2 (1:1000, CST, 2897S), IgG (0.5 µg/ml, Abcam, ab190475), REXO1 (0.2 µg/ml, Abcam, #ab243536), GAPDH (1:2000, Abcam, #ab8245).
+Primary antibodies including: REXO1 (0.2 µg/ml, Abcam, #ab243536), GAPDH (1:2000, Abcam, #ab8226).

 RNA fluorescence in situ hybridization (FISH)

 Fluorescent In Situ Hybridization Kit (RiboBio, China) was used to carry out RNA FISH assay according to manufacturer’s instruction.
 Cy3-labeled circ-CCDC66 probes were procured from GeneChem (Shanghai, China).
-4% paraformaldehyde was adopted to fix cells.
-Subsequently, cells were treated by permeabilization with 0.5% Triton X-100, then subjected to hybridization solution.
-After that, treated cells were incubated with Cy3-labeled circ-CCDC66 probes overnight.
 The results were detected by Fluorescent In Situ Hybridization Kit and visualized with a confocal microscopy.